upamanyudas/upamanyudas.github.io/_posts/work/2017-12-01-tiger-jungle-central-india.markdown

 ---
 This is my second tour into a Tiger Jungle of Central India.
 Situated at 283kms from Nagpur, Tadoba Andhari National Park is a blissful place.
 Reaching there is preferable by road and takes about 3 hours.

 The forest is filled with immense presence of mother nature.
 The tiger sightings are pretty well as well.
 In the trip, we were able to spot 13 Tigers in total.
 1 adult male 3 adult female 4 sub-adults 5 cubs.
+It is really a happy moment to witness such exponential growth in Tiger numbers.
+Through the conservation efforts of the government, since the beginning of Project Tiger, there has been a good response.

 Apart from tigers, the jungle is filled with other mammals and birds.
 We were lucky to spot the wild dogs _Dhol_.
 Though they are pretty well distributed throughout the jungles of India, sightings are pretty thin in this jungle.